 The World Health Organization predicts that depression will become the second most prevalent disease worldwide by the year 2020.
 But what are we doing to prevent and treat this life-altering mood disorder?
 The typical treatment — antidepressant medications — don’t work for every person with depression and also come with a slew of side effects.
 However, sometimes people don’t know where to turn to find a treatment that won’t bring on more health problems.

-Common Causes & Symptoms of Depression
+Common Causes and Symptoms of Depression

 Depression is when a person experiences low mood persistently, to the point that it starts to interfere with her daily life.
 Struggling with depression can be extremely painful for both the person experiencing the symptoms and her loved ones.